-\emph{Systems}.~Throughout we impose open boundary conditions on $\{ 10,3 \}$ lattices to monitor the effects of its edges, encompassing a large fraction of the total number of sites.
-On honeycomb lattices numerical calculations are performed with periodic boundary conditions to eliminate the effects of zero energy topological modes on its zigzag edges.
+\emph{Systems}.~Throughout we impose OBC on $\{ 10,3 \}$ lattices to monitor the effects of its edges, encompassing a large fraction of the total number of sites.
+On honeycomb lattices numerical calculations are performed with periodic boundary condition (PBC) to eliminate the effects of zero energy topological modes on its zigzag edges.
 We characterize the system size by $N$ or its total generation number ($n_{\rm tot}$).
 The generation number ($n$) is defined in the following way.
-The central $p$ gon constitutes the first generation ($n=1$) and each successive layer of plaquettes constitutes its progressively next generation.
-The largest $\{ 10, 3 \}$ system on which we compute average (typical) DOS contains $N>10^8$ ($N>10^5$).
+The central $p$-gon constitutes the first generation ($n=1$) and each successive layer of plaquettes constitutes its progressively next generation.
+See inset of Fig.~\ref{fig:Fig1}(b).
+The largest $\{ 10, 3 \}$ system on which we compute average (typical) DOS contains $N>10^8$ ($N>10^6$).
 On honeycomb lattices, we only compute typical DOS, and the largest system contains $N>10^6$.

 \emph{Density of states}.~We employ the KPM to compute average and typical DOS.
 The disorder-averaged, denoted by $\langle ... \rangle$, average DOS at energy $E$ is defined as